uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 const day = nextTask.date && nextTask.date.day;
 ```

-> This is correct because of the way the `&&` works.
+> This is correct because of the way the `&&` operator works.
 > If the first expression is `false` (or falsy) then `&&` doesn't look at the second expression and immediately returns the value of the first expression.
 > If the first expression is `true` (or truthy) then `&&` returns the second expression.

-Generally consider an object that has a bunch of values that may be absent (i.e. `null` or `undefined`).
+We can generally consider an object that has a bunch of values that may be absent (i.e. `null` or `undefined`).
 Working with such values will be annoying and only grow more cumbersome with deeper nesting.

 To avoid all this JavaScript allows you to do **optional chaining**.
-This works by writing `?.` instead of `.` when trying to work on something that may be `undefined`.
+This works by writing `?.` instead of `.` when trying to work on something that may be absent.
 The above line would then become:

 ```js
 const day = nextTask.date?.day;
 ```

-Now the result will be `undefined` instead of giving you a TypeError.
+Now the result will be `undefined` instead of a `TypeError`.

 ### The `switch` Statement

 The `switch` statement evaluates an expression and then attempts to match the result against a number of `case` clauses.
 As soon as a `case` clause is matched all following statements are executed until a `break` statement is encountered.
-If no case matches and a `default` statement is present, execution will jump to the code after the `default` statement:
+If no case matches and a `default` statement is present, execution will jump to the code after the `default` statement.

+Here is an example:

 ```js
 switch (tasks.length) {